MYHG/WDI_PROJECT_2/README.md

 ##What went well
-I was able to successfully build the authenication for my app with very few errors.
+I was able to successfully build the authentication for my app with very few errors.
 I think the approach I took in developing in stages aided this.

 ##Challenges
 As the concept and scale of my app is fairly simple I could have just used one model.
-When registering for access to the website I potenially could of collected the data at that point which would be displayed via the yearbook views.
+When registering for access to the website I potentially could of collected the data at that point which would be displayed via the yearbook views.
 In future I will spend a little more time planning out my schemas.

-Familarising myself with ejs syntax was challenging at first, but once I continued writing it became easier to use.
+Familiarising myself with EJS syntax was challenging at first, but once I continued writing it became easier to use.

 ##Feature backlog
 I would implement the following features in this app:

-1. Responsive design, this was somthing that i started but was not able to complete during the time.
+1. Responsive design, this was something that I started but was not able to complete during the time.
 2. Add more form validation
 3. Add a hover animation over the profile images